-Note: When the solver is interrupted, the only time it will return a valid solution is when the model contains integer variables and an incumbent integer solution exists.
-In which case, the solver backtracks to the incumbent solution before exiting.
-Interrupting a model without integer variables will result in an undefined solution.
-Interrupting a model with integer variables but no incumbent solution will also return an undefined solution.
+Note: When the solver is interrupted, the only time it will return a valid solution is when an incumbent solution exists, as indicated by a Best Objective value in the Extended Solver Status box of LINGO's solver status window.
+Interrupting a model without and incumbent solution will result in an undefined solution.
+Models that can be interrupted include any model with integer variables, or nonlinear models solved with either the global or multistart solvers.